GDG-KUL/NOXxGDGKUL_AIAccelerate2025/README.md

 ⚠️ **Clarification**:

-* The actual imbalance prices are published hours after their occurrence (eg. actual imbalance price of 10:30-10:45 quarter-hour is published at 18:00)
+* Available actual imbalance prices:
+** Historical from the 22/05/2024 to today early morning: [Elia Open Data – Actual Imbalance Price (ODS134)](https://opendata.elia.be/explore/dataset/ods134/table/)
+** Near real time (all price of today up to -15min): https://opendata.elia.be/explore/dataset/ods162/table/

 * To query the day-ahead market (DAM) prices from the Entsoe platform, you need an API key.
 But, as it's not real-time data, you can just download it manually from the same platform.